crisidev/notirssi/README.md

 NotIRSSI
 ========
+Use libnotify / osx notification / growl / dbus over SSH to alert user of highlight.

 This code is a quick and dirty hack to get notifications over ssh from my server running irssi to my mac laptop.
 Aimed to be extended with other notification